 The above Link would take you to the Category for categories_id 21

-While these links can be the Full URL to an Internal Link, it is best to write as a Relative Link so that if you change domains, are work on a temporary domain or an IP Address, the Link will remain valid if moved to another domain, IP Address, etc.
+While these links can be the Full URL to an Internal Link, it is best to use as a Relative Link, so that if you change domains, or work on a temporary domain or an IP Address, the Link will remain valid.
+See relative URLs for more information.

 Internal Links can also open in a New Window or the Same Window or be for Secure or Non-Secure Pages.

 EZ-Pages Additional Pages vs Internal Links vs External Links

 The Type of Link that you create is based on an order of precedence, where HTML Content will supersede both the Internal Link and the External Link values.

 The External Link URL will supersede the Internal Link URL.

 If you try to set a combination of HTML Content, Internal Link and/or External Link, the Link will be flagged in the listing with a read icon to alert you to your mistake.